lbparticles/lbparticles/paper/paper.md

 ![lbparticles logo](logo.png)

-The `lbparticles` python package is a tool to model semianalytic orbits of point mass particles in explicit static plane central potentials.
+The `lbparticles` python package is a tool to model semianalytic orbits of point mass particles in explicit static potentials with spherical symmetry but arbitrary radial profiles, with the option of including a disk with an arbitrary surface density profile.
 The model conserves linear and angular momentum where numerical integration methods would not due to numerical inaccuracies.
 The model has a faster computation speed than integration methods due to the use of approximate analytical equations derived at initialisation [@Forbes:2024].
-The package is a direct descendant of Lynden-Bell's previous work in 2D point mass orbit approximate solutions [@Lynden:2015].
+The package is a direct descendant of Lynden-Bell's previous work in 2D point mass orbit approximate solutions [@Lynden:2015]; this was developed over multiple papers [@Lynden:2008] [@Lynden:2010] [@Lynden:2015_2].

 The lbparticles package allows for the investigation into the dynamics of point mass particles.
-This has been done in the past with integrating methods such as `galpy`, `SPARTA`, and `SciPy` [@Bovy:2015] [@Virtanen:2020] [@Diemer:2017].
-The main benefit of `lbparticles` compared to these methods is the speed of calculation and the conservation of important quantities that enables long term analysis of dynamics.
+This has been done in the past with direct integration of the equations of motion with `galpy`, `SPARTA`, and `SciPy` [@Bovy:2015] [@Diemer:2017] [@Virtanen:2020].
+The main benefits of `lbparticles` compared to these methods is calculation time, conservation of quantities, and compactness.
+The speed of calculation of particles is faster than Scipy which can be seen in the companion paper [@Forbes:2024].
+The conservation of important quantities that enables large time scale analysis of dynamics as methods that rely on integration can acrue floating point error in conserved quantities causing them to not be constant. lbparticles is more compact as the solution only requires a 6D position where as in a blind integration you have to store the 6D position of the particle at many different points in time.

 This paper describes the `lbparticles` package, the software architecture and its implementation in python.
 For information on the algorithms used in this package see the sibling paper [@Forbes:2024].